cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 An :term:`implicit task` appears in the workflow graph but has no explicit runtime configuration section.
-Such tasks automatically inherit the default "dummy task" configuration from the root namespace.
+Such tasks automatically inherit the configuration from the root namespace.
 This is very useful because it allows functional suites to be mocked up quickly for test and demonstration purposes by simply defining the graph.
 It is somewhat dangerous, however, because there is no way to distinguish an intentional implicit task from one